-If the reason(s) for cancellation is immorality, insubordination, neglect of duty, and/or other good or just cause, the board must reach a decision based upon the preponderance of the evidence presented at the board conference that supports contract cancellation.
+If the reason(s) for cancellation is immorality, insubordination, repeated ineffective performance, neglect of duty, conviction of a specified offense listed in statute, and/or other good or just cause, the board must reach a decision based upon the preponderance of the evidence presented at the board conference that supports contract cancellation.

-- A. The parties must exchange the evidence presented at least seven (7) days before the board conference, or the board cannot consider it. - B. The board must permit a representative for the school corporation to present evidence supporting contract cancellation - C. The board must permit the teacher to present evidence refuting the reason(s) for contract cancellation. - D. The decision must be in writing within thirty (30) days after receiving the teacher's request for the additional private conference.
+- A. The parties must exchange the evidence presented at least seven (7) days before the board conference, or the board cannot consider it. - B. The board must permit a representative for the school corporation to present evidence supporting contract cancellation - C. The board must permit the teacher to present evidence refuting the reason(s) for contract cancellation.

+D. The decision must be in writing within $\underline{\text{thirty}}$ (30) $\underline{\text{days}}$ after receiving the teacher's request for the additional private conference.